 Sallie received a Bachelor of Arts, summa cum laude, from the University of North Carolina at Chapel Hill and an MBA with honors from Columbia Business School.

 Joe is President of Impax Asset Management LLC, the North American division of Impax Asset Management Group and investment adviser to Impax Funds.
 He is responsible for distribution of Impax’s full capabilities across North America.

 Prior to joining the firm in May 2005, Joe was President of NewCircle Communications, a strategic consulting and communications firm specializing in corporate social responsibility and public policy communications.
 He served as Senior Advisor for Strategic Social Policy at Calvert Group from 2003-2005 and as Executive Vice President and General Counsel of Citizens Advisers from 1997-2000.
 He is a former member of the Board of Directors (2000-2006) of US SIF, the trade association representing asset managers and investors engaged in sustainable investing throughout the United States.
 Before entering the investment management industry, Joe worked in private law practice for 16 years.

 Joe holds a Juris Doctor from the University of Virginia School of Law and a Bachelor of Arts in philosophy from the College of the Holy Cross.

-Kelly holds the FINRA Series 6, 63 and 65 registrations and is a registered representative of Foreside Financial Services, LLC.
-She earned a Bachelor of Arts in human rights from Trinity College and is a graduate of Wharton’s Women’s Executive Leadership program.
+Kelly holds the FINRA Series 6, 63, and 65 registrations and is a registered representative of Foreside Financial Services, LLC.
+She has a bachelor’s degree in Human Rights from Trinity College-Hartford, and is a graduate of Wharton’s Women’s Executive Leadership program.

 In this Q&A, Kelly Baldoni interviewed two of our gender lens investing experts, Heather Smith and David Loehwing to discuss the process of creating the Impax Gender Score and to share their insights on the growing opportunity for gender lens investors.